Skilled Criminal Defense In Carroll County And Beyond

 After you are cited for drunk driving in west Georgia, don’t wait another minute to consult an experienced DUI defense lawyer.
 At Duke & Heath, Attorneys at Law, our attorneys understand the laws, procedures and standards involved in drunk driving cases, which means they can argue effectively on your behalf in court and in an administrative hearing.

-For more information, or to arrange a free initial consultation, contact us online or call 678-390-5577.
+For more information, or to arrange a free initial consultation, contact us online.
+Call 678-390-5577 for our Carrolton office, or 470-964-6279 for our Cartersville office.